 CBD or Cannabidiol is one of the dominant compounds found in hemp and marijuana plants.
-The big difference between THC and CBD, is CBD doesn't get you "high".
-CBD has shown in studies to have the potential to aid with peoples health and wellness.
+The big difference between THC and CBD, is CBD doesn’t get you “high”.
 CBD can be consumed in many different forms.

 Also referred to as CBD is one of 100’s of non-psychoactive cannabinoids found in cannabis plants.
 Hemp plants are high naturally cannabidiol.
 You also need to know that CBD will not cause a “high” feeling, even when taken in big doses.
 The phrases CBD and Cannabidiol can be used in place of each other.